rishabhkarnwal04/Stock/README.md

-Here's a template you can use for your README:

----

 # Stock Market Prediction System

 This repository contains a stock market prediction system developed using Long Short-Term Memory (LSTM) in Recurrent Neural Networks (RNN).
 The model aims to predict stock prices based on historical data, making use of the time-series analysis capabilities of LSTMs.